 The fact that so many of the dark web's users are enemies also leads to a strange dynamic.
 Governments, terrorists, law enforcement, and criminals are amongst the biggest users of darknet communications.
 I was tickled to see website security experts and criminal hackers sharing the same forums to discuss their common interests in computer security whilst hardly recognising that they are nemeses.

 You Can Buy Anything With Bitcoin

 The famous criminal marketplace Silk Road was recently taken down by a major police operation which made it into the international press.
-Last night it took me five minutes to find links to Silk Road 2.0, as well as other similar marketplaces.
+Last night it took me five minutes to find links to find other similar marketplaces so there are still plenty of illicit sites on the darkweb.
 The most commonly traded illegal items appeared to be hacked PayPal accounts, drugs, fake passports, and other IDs.